pk80/GitandHub/README.md

     - Serving as an identifier for the file itself (a token or fingerprint).

     Git calculates a hash for every commit.
-Those hashes are displayed by commands like git log or in various pages on Github.
+Those hashes are displayed by commands like git log or in various pages on GitHub.
 For commands like git revert, you can then use the hash to refer to a specific commit.
     ```

 ### Branching and Merging